EspressoSystems/espresso-sequencer/README.md

 enabled.

 ### Developing contracts
-The development enviornment for contracts is a work in progress, for now we can compile contracts, deploy them and generate bindings but using modified contracts in the `zkevm-contracts` from rust requires manually executing the compiliation step.
-If the ABIs change the `gen-bindings` step, also need to be executed.
+The development environment for contracts is a work in progress, for now we can compile contracts, deploy them and generate bindings.
+Using modified contracts in the `zkevm-contracts` from rust requires manually executing the compilation step.
+If the ABIs change the `gen-bindings` step also needs to be executed.

 - Ensure submodules are checkout out: `git submodule update --init`
 - Install dependencies `just npm i`